-Clui adopts an Active user pricing model where pricing is determined by how many active users are recorded for any given month.
+Clui adopts an active user pricing model where pricing is determined by how many active users are recorded during each month.

-Our three pricing plans include a certain number of active users, then an additional price per active user thereafter.
+Our three pricing plans include a certain number of active users and carry an additional price per active user thereafter.

-The important classification is that the user needs to record activity under their account, it doesn't count for admins changing or enrolling users.
-For example, if a learner is enrolled in a course and receives an email, they won't be classified as active.
-But if the learner then clicks on an enrollment email and subsequently logs into Clui, then they will be classed as active for that month.
+Additionally, if a learner is enrolled in a course and receives an email but does not launch the course, they too are not classified as active.
+However, if the learner clicks the link in the enrollment email and subsequently logs in to Clui and launches the course, they are classed as active for that month.

 - A billing cycle starts from the date when the enterprise account is first billed.
-This could be partially through a calendar month.
+This may be part-way through a calendar month.

-- If a user is active during a billing month and is then disabled by an admin, they are still recorded as active during the month
+- If a user is active during a billing month and is then disabled by an administrator, they are still recorded as active during the month.

 - If a user remains logged into their account over several months but doesn't record any activity, they are not classified as active.